sayande717/college/README.md

 Class 'U1' - extends class 'T1' and declares an instance variable named 'u1' of type integer.
 These variables are initialised by the constructor for the class.
 The constructor displays a string, to indicate that it has started execution.
 32.java - Program to demonstrate 'Dynamic Method Dispatch'.
+33.java - Program to demonstrate an abstract class.